 Visual AIDS, an organization that supports HIV-positive artists, issues its first press release, announcing its formation and the proposal of its first project, Day Without Art.
 (1989)

-Paul Chisolm diagnosed HIV positive while in Switzerland.
+Artist Paul Chisolm is diagnosed HIV positive while in Switzerland.
 (2007)

 The Food and Drug Administration approves a screening test for HIV (known as ELISA) that detects antibodies to the virus.
 (1985)

 Ryan White, the HIV-positive teenager who became a national spokesperson for AIDS education, testifies before the President’s Commission on AIDS.
 (1988)

 Scientists announce that an HIV-positive child appears to have been functionally cured of HIV (i.e., no detectable virus without antiretroviral therapy).
 Known as the “Mississippi Baby,” the child sees her virus rebound the next year, and she resumes HIV treatment.
 (2013)

 A political funeral procession for Aldyn McKean marches from 14th Street to Union Square Park.
 (1994)